spacetelescope/jwst_magic/docs/magic_user_guide/v_testing_in_dhas_v4.md

    7. Click **Done**

-2. Add the Bad Pixel Map *(if the box is checked with a path next to it, a bad pixel map has already applied for the guider used for the last simulation)*.
-If the box is not already checked, following the steps in step 2 for ID above.
+2. Add the Bad Pixel Map.
+If the box is not already checked with a path to a bad pixel map next to it, following the steps in step 2 for ID above.

 3. Run the ACQ simulator

-   1. Click the corresponding G1 or G2 button depending on if this is a guider 1 vs. guider 2 image at the top of the page
+   1. Click the corresponding **Guider 1** or **Guider 2** button depending on if this is a guider 1 vs. guider 2 image at the top of the page

       ![Choosing the Guider in DHAS](./figs/figure_c_dhas_guider_v4.png)